 Margaret A. Wissman, D.V.M., D.A.B.V.P. notes that metronidazole can be administered in a medicated fish food flake if your fish is still willing to eat.
 Treatment takes five to 10 days.
 Alternatively, for fish who are not willing to eat, she recommends a bath in metronidazole for six to twelve hours.

 There are no controlled studies of treatment methods for HITH disease.
 Since the disease may be partially caused by environmental factors, it is important to focus on correcting any of these husbandry issues as well.

 2. Ich (White Spot Disease)

-Ich is a very common disease problem of all aquarium fish.
+Ich is a very common disease problem of all aquarium fish including oscars.
 It is caused by Ichthyophthirius multifiliis, a protozoan parasite.
 According to veterinarian Dr. Jessie Sanders, the organism causing ich has a complex life cycle and can reproduce rapidly, leading to a sudden onset of disease.
 The development of the parasite occurs more quickly in warmer water, and fish who have weakened immune systems due to stress or disease are more susceptible.
 It is most commonly brought into an aquarium by the addition of new fish, live plants, or live food items.

 Some symptoms of ich include: